 Facilitating physical distancing and effective hand and respiratory hygiene among children presents unique challenges.
 Close supervision and vigilance from caregivers are essential.
-To meet these unique challenges while serving the spiritual needs of the children of our parish, the received practice of offering children-focused programing alongside our regular weekly worship service will be replaced with weekly gatherings that are specifically focused on helping families worship with their children.
+To meet these unique challenges while serving the spiritual needs of the children of our parish, the received practice of offering children-focused programing alongside our regular weekly worship service will be replaced with regular gatherings that are specifically focused on helping families worship with their children.

 The programing offered at these gatherings will be designed to focus on serving the unique needs of children in worship while complying with the public health measures discussed above.

 Reviewing and Revising the Operational Plan:

 The parish corporation will conduct an initial review of the operational plan after each of the first two weeks of its initial implementation and will make revisions as required.
 Additional reviews well then be carried out monthly and revisions made to the plan as needed.